-With an IPX4 rating, the SoundLink Revolve will survive splashes but you won’t want to dunk it in a pool or take it to the beach.
-That’s a big drawback especially for the $199 (£199, AU$299) price point but, if it’s any consolation, the speaker at least sounds better than the fully waterproof competition.
+That’s a big drawback, especially for an original price point of $199 (£199, AU$299); but, if it’s any consolation, the speaker at least sounds better than much of the fully waterproof competition.

-The Revolve takes the design of the SoundLink Mini II and stretches it into a cylindrical shape that slightly resembles the Dalek robots from Dr. Who.
+The Revolve takes the design of its predecessor the SoundLink Mini II and stretches it into a cylindrical shape that slightly resembles the Dalek robots from Dr. Who.

 It features a strong aluminum housing which comes in either silver or black and features a rubberized base and buttons.
-The speaker feels extremely well made and should put up with being tossed in a bag with some keys and knick knacks.
+The Bose SoundLink Revolve feels extremely well made, and should put up with being tossed in a bag with keys and knick knacks (for example).

-On top of the speaker you’ll find buttons for controlling every feature of the speaker, including volume, playback, Bluetooth 4.0, aux and power.
+On top of the Revolve speaker you’ll find buttons for controlling every feature of the unit, including volume, playback, Bluetooth 4.0, aux and power.
 Bose’s multifunction button controls everything from music playback to activating voice assistants like Siri and Google Assistant.
-The SoundLink revolve works great as a speakerphone for taking calls, something the UE Wonderboom, another well-regarded speaker that we reviewed earlier this month, lacks.
+The SoundLink revolve works great as a speakerphone for taking calls – something lacking on one of this speaker's well-regarded contemporaries, the UE Wonderboom.

-Its microphone is located on top of the speaker, so it's able to hear your voice from any direction.
+The microphone on the Bose SoundLink Revolve is located on top of the speaker, so it's able to hear your voice from any direction.

 On the bottom of the speaker you’ll find four pins for an optional charging dock and a threaded tripod mount.
 It’s disappointing that Bose didn’t throw in the $30 (£19.95) charging dock for free like it does with the slightly cheaper SoundLink Mini II, which costs $180 (£170, AU$300).
-While it might seem odd to have a tripod mount, it offers flexibility for mounting the Revolve in your home.
+While it might seem odd to have a tripod mount, it offers more flexibility for getting the Revolve perfectly positioned in your home.